FloppaCoding/AtonAddons/README.md

 ### MISC
 * Toggle Sprint
 * Remove Front View -- Skips the front view in the toggle perspective rotation.
-* No Carpet -- Flattens carpet hitboxes in Skyblock to prevent lag back.
 </details>

 <details>